jnoller/workerpool/docs/source/index.rst

 inbox (you can control this with an argument).

-These are the basics, but there are more advanced ways to use the workerpool module.
+These are the basics, but there are more advanced ways to use the workers module.
 Please take a look at the module documentation and explore the library.

-Workerpool Details
+Workers: Details
 ====================

 .. toctree::